Non-Stationary Inventory Control with Lead Times: Problem Formulation

-We present the proof of \Cref{lemma:feedback_structure} for lost-sales in \Cref{app:proof_counterfactual_policy_evaluation}.
+\begin{restatable}[Counterfactual Policy Evaluation]{lemma}{LSFLemma} Suppose $(\tau_{t'})_{t' \in [s,t]}$ is the sequence of base-stock levels implemented over a time interval $[s,t]$, and $\tau$ a fixed base-stock level.
+Let ${\left(I_{t'}, Q_{t' - L}, \dots , Q_{t' - 1}\right)_{t' \in [s,t]}}$ and ${(I^{\tau}_{t'}, Q^{\tau}_{t' - L}, \dots , Q^{\tau}_{t' - 1})_{t' \in [s, t]}}$ denote the sequences of inventory vectors collected from policies $(\tau_{t'})_{t' \in [s,t]}$ and $\tau$, respectively, under a shared sequence of demands ${(D_{t'})_{t' \in [s,t]}}$.
+Then the costs $(C_{t'}(\tau))_{t' \in [s,t]}$ incurred by policy $\tau$ can be counterfactually evaluated in each of the following cases \begin{enumerate} \item Under demand backlogging, for any $\tau \in [0,U]$, \item Under lost-sales if $L=0$, for any ${\tau \leq \tau_{t'} \ {\forall t' \in [s, t]}}$, if $\max\{I_s,\tau\} \geq I^{\tau}_s$, \item Under lost-sales if $L>0$, for any ${\tau \leq \tau_{t'} \ {\forall t' \in [s, t]}}$, if the sequence $(\tau_{t'})_{t' \in [s,t]}$ is non-decreasing and \end{enumerate} \end{restatable} We present the proof of \Cref{lemma:feedback_structure} for lost-sales in \Cref{app:proof_counterfactual_policy_evaluation}.
 In the backlog setting, \cref{eq:on-hand_inventory_balance} implies that demand realizations are always observed.
 Since the system's evolution under any base-stock policy is fully determined by the initial state and the demand sequence, this yields a full-feedback structure which enables counterfactual evaluation of any base-stock policy, even when the implemented policy varies over time.
 In lost-sales systems, higher base-stock levels dominate lower ones in on-hand inventory, enabling left-sided feedback that allows the sales and costs of lower policies to be inferred from data collected under higher policies despite demand censoring~\citep{gong2020provably,yuan2021marrying,gong2024bandits,zhang2025information,chen2025managing}.
 With positive lead times, however, valid counterfactual evaluation requires a non-decreasing base-stock level, which is highly restrictive.
 Under left-sided feedback, a large set of policies can be evaluated by starting from a high base-stock level and gradually reducing it as uncertainty declines.
 Any reduction forces an inventory reset to satisfy the initial state conditions, interrupting sample paths and degrading the statistical accuracy of cost estimates.